 I’ve always been a huge fan of Middle Eastern cuisine from shish kababs to tabouli and everything in between.
-One of the sauces I love to pour on is a refreshing tahini dressing made with herbs, garlic, and lemon.
-This recipe for Tahini Salad Dressing with Mint can be used as a topping for greens, vegetables or meats.
+One of the sauces I love to spoon over grilled meats and vegetables is refreshing tahini salad dressing made with herbs, garlic, and lemon.

 - 2 cloves garlic minced

 - 1/4 tsp red pepper flakes

 - salt and pepper to taste

 - 1/2 cup Tahini can be purchased at middle eastern markets and healthy food stores